top of page

 The noun 'incumbent' has its roots in Latin, deriving from the word 'incumbentem,' which is the present participle of 'incumbere.'
 In Latin, 'in' means 'on,' and 'cumbere' means 'to lie or recline.'
 Therefore, 'incumbent' can be etymologically understood as 'one who lies or reclines on,' figuratively signifying someone who holds a particular office or position.
 This term is used to refer to the person currently occupying a specific role or office, emphasizing their duty or responsibility in that position.
 The etymology of 'incumbent' reflects the idea that the individual is 'in office,' bearing the responsibilities that come with it, and is lying in that role until their term or tenure ends.

-Quiz: Find the meaning of the noun incumbent:
+Find the correct meaning of the noun incumbent:

 Try Again!